Creating Tax Determination Rules in the SuiteTax Latam Engine

 To access the documentation in Spanish, select Español (Latinoamérica) from the dropdown list at the top right corner of the NetSuite Help Center.

-In general, taxes do not apply to all transactions in the same way.
+In general, taxes don't apply to all transactions in the same way.
 Some taxes only apply to services, others to goods.
 Local governments may restrict some taxes to specific types of business or establish special tax regimes.

 To enable you to determine how taxes apply to a transaction, the SuiteTax Latam Engine provides the tax determination rules record.
 The record gathers information related with the subsidiary, vendor, customer, or items involved in the transaction.